eschwabe/eschwabe.github.io/_posts/2016-03-27-data-structures.markdown

 - Designed to optimize searching, insertion, and deletion.
 - **Hash functions** accept a key and return an output value unique to that specific key.
   - Method for computing array index from key.
-- **Hash collisions** are when a hash function returns the same output for two distinct outputs.
+- **Hash collisions** are when a hash function returns the same output for two distinct inputs.
   - All hash functions have this problem.
   - This is often accommodated by creating large hash tables (arrays).

 #### Types:
-- There are a few different techniques for dealing with collision resolution
+- There are a few different techniques for dealing with collision resolution.
 - **Separate chaining**
   - Use array of linked lists.
 When searching for key, check each entry of list associated with hash value.
   - Array size M must consider number of key-value pairs N. Typical choice M ~ N/5.